wtto00/Aliyun-oss-storage/readme.md

 // new function for v2.3.0
 Storage::objects($directory); // Get all of the directories and files within a given directory Storage::allObjects($directory); // Get all (recursive) of the directories and files within a given directory
+// new function for v2.3.1
+Storage::url2path($url); // Get path from url
 ```

 ## Documentation